Measuring Mathematical Problem Solving With the MATH Dataset: Experiments

 \subsection{Experimental Setup}

 \textbf{Models and Hyperparameters.}\quad Because MATH answers must be generated, we use autoregressive language models, namely GPT-2 \citep{Radford2016UnsupervisedRL} and GPT-3 \citep{Brown2020LanguageMA}, which are decoder models pretrained on natural language text.
-Our GPT-2 models tokenize numbers so that each digit is its own token \citep{Henighan2020ScalingLF}.
-We were unable to get T5 \citep{Raffel2020ExploringTL}, which has a tokenizer that removes many \LaTeX{} symbols, to have competitive accuracy after a broad hyperparameter sweep.
+Our GPT-2 models tokenizes numbers so that one digit is processed at a time \citep{Henighan2020ScalingLF}.
+T5's \citep{Raffel2020ExploringTL} tokenizer removes many \LaTeX{} symbols, so after a broad hyperparameter sweep lasting two weeks, its performance was not competitive.
+We show results with the BART architecture in the Appendix.

 Before fine-tuning on MATH, models pretrain on AMPS.
 We pretrain for one epoch, using AdamW \citep{Loshchilov2019DecoupledWD}, using a batch size of $128$, and using a weight decay of $0.05$.
 We use the standard autoregressive language modeling objective.
 During pretraining, we upsample Khan Academy data by a factor of $5$ and we downsample Mathematica by a factor of $2$ to account for the large difference in dataset sizes.